Posted by The Sterling Law Group on August 24th - Estate Planning

 Once you have an estate plan, your job is not done.
 If you experience any type of life changes involving your beneficiaries or property, you will need updates.
 Speak with an estate planning lawyer today.

-Too many people allow their initial bequest plan to stay in place unchanged throughout the course of their lives.
-This can render some provisions of a will or trust invalid or allow an unfavorable designation of power of attorney.
-If you are in California and looking to update your plan for your estate, reach out to a lawyer who can assist with this process.
+Too many people allow their initial estate plan to stay in place unchanged throughout the course of their lives.
+This can render some provisions of a will or trust invalid or allow an unfavorable designation of power of attorney or another position of authority.
+If you are in California and looking to update your estate plan, reach out to a lawyer who can assist with this process.
 A lawyer can identify where change might be needed and help to implement it properly.

 Your estate plan is an important element of your overall life plan, as it determines how your life’s work and the belongings and assets you established over your career and beyond are distributed when in need or upon passing.
 If you pass without a will, state law determines who gets your property based upon their relationship to you.

-In addition, significant changes in your life circumstances call for a revisit to your estate plan.
-Ensure it is still appropriate and valid.
+In addition, significant changes in your life circumstances such as a marriage, a divorce, or the birth of a child all call for a revisit to your estate plan to ensure it is still appropriate and valid.
 Understanding the complexities of wills and trusts can be difficult, particularly when substantial life changes are demanding your attention in other areas.
 As with divorce, when undergoing estate planning, a lawyer advocate goes a long way in preserving your peace of mind and optimizing the outcome of your situation.

 Reasons to update your estate plan:

 Upon the passing of a loved one, one of the worst things that can happen is bickering and fighting among the family because the estate plan was unclear.
 Should your desired beneficiaries change, or if a change in your life circumstances subtracts or adds new beneficiaries, it is important that your estate plan likewise be updated.
 This could happen with a falling out with a friend, the passing of a close relative, or the birth or adoption of a child, among other circumstances.